zebbd/zebbd/README.md

 ## Hi there 👋

 I am a programmer since 2022.
-My main language is Haxe, but I am also actively learning C/C++
+My main language is Haxe, but I am also actively learning C

 I love Microsoft